 Linear Variable Differential Transformer LVDT

-- The transformer consists of a primary winding P and two secondary winding S1 and S2 wound on a cylindrical former (which is hollow in nature and will contain core).
+- The transformer consists of a primary winding P and two secondary windings S1 and S2 wound on a cylindrical former (which is hollow in nature and contains the core).

-- Both the secondary windings have equal number of turns and are identically placed on the either side of primary winding
+- Both the secondary windings have an equal number of turns, and we place them on either side of primary winding

 - The primary winding is connected to an AC source which produces a flux in the air gap and voltages are induced in secondary windings.